tokio-rs/website-next/content/tokio/tutorial/async.md

 At this point, we have completed a fairly comprehensive tour of asynchronous Rust and Tokio.
 Now we will dig deeper into Rust's asynchronous runtime model.
 At the very beginning of the tutorial, we hinted that asynchronous Rust takes a unique approach.
-Now, we will explain what we meant.
+Now, we explain what that means.

 # Futures